-Positioning the computer
+Positioning and plugging in the computer

 Place your computer on a sturdy, flat surface near a grounded wall outlet.

-Your Power Macintosh was designed to be used and carried in the horizontal position, as shown.
-Don't stand it on its side.
+Your computer is designed to be placed on the floor to conserve desk space, but you can place it on any stable, flat surface.